Adoption Support Services & Therapies

 Who are the service providers?

 Some of the support services listed below may be provided by your adoption agency.
 Others may be a resource provided by the National Health Service or an independent provider.
-However, where the agency needs to buy in a particular resource, it may be that the Adoption Support Fund can provide the finances to enable this service to be provided.
-To access the Adoption Support Fund, you will need to have an assessment of your family’s adoption support needs by your local authority.
+However, where the agency needs to buy in a particular resource, it may be that the Adoption and Special Guardianship Support Fund can provide the finances to enable this service to be provided.
+To access the Adoption and Special Guardianship Support Fund, you will need to have an assessment of your family’s adoption support needs by your local authority.
 It is a legal obligation on all local authorities to make this assessment.

 FIND PROVIDERS NEAR YOU